House impeachment managers wrap up their case with Trump's obstruction

 Whenever the President's lawyers conclude their presentation, the Senate will shift into 16 hours of senator questions of the two legal teams.
 Then the Senate will address the question of witnesses — with a vote looming under the Republican-passed trial rules on whether there should be subpoenas for additional witnesses and documents.

-Republicans have picked up on an argument that came from McConnell that pursuing witnesses such as acting White House chief of staff Mick Mulvaney and former national security adviser John Bolton would result in prickly, problematic legal issues if the President invokes executive privilege — and that it could tie up the trial for weeks or months in the courts.
+Republicans have picked up on an argument from McConnell that pursuing witnesses such as Mulvaney and Bolton would result in prickly, problematic legal issues if the President invokes executive privilege -- and that it could tie up the trial for weeks or months in the courts.

 But Schiff pushed back that argument Friday, saying that Supreme Court Chief Justice John Roberts, who is presiding over the trial, would be able to make decisions about evidence and privilege.